-The Day Jimi Hendrix Played His Final Show With Band of Gypsys
+50 Years Ago: Jimi Hendrix Plays Final Show With Band of Gypsys

 Hendrix's Madison Square Garden meltdown capped a turbulent year that had already seen the breakup of his previous band, the Experience, his legendary appearance at Woodstock and the speedy live recording of the Band of Gypsys LP, an effort partly tossed together to satisfy the terms of a prior legal dispute.
 Working alongside bassist Billy Cox and drummer Buddy Miles, Hendrix took his sound into previously uncharted territory, blending rock with R&B, funk and jazz while continuing to take impossible-sounding strides forward in terms of his own guitar technique.

 The seeds of trouble were sown for the group early on, however.
-While Miles’ incredible talent helped Hendrix cover new musical ground, the two also butted heads regularly; as Cox later suggested, the trio’s short-lived existence was partly owed to the fact that Miles refused to “render unto Caesar the things which are Caesar’s” — in other words, to yield the spotlight, and the creative reins, to Hendrix.
+While Miles' incredible talent helped Hendrix cover new musical ground, the two also butted heads regularly.
+As Cox later suggested in Jimi Hendrix FAQ, the trio's short-lived existence was partly owed to the fact that Miles refused to "render unto Caesar the things which are Caesar's."
+In other words, to yield the spotlight, and the creative reins, to Hendrix.

 It's also been suggested that Hendrix's manager, Michael Jeffery, was less than supportive of the Band of Gypsys, either because he wanted the mercurial guitarist to reunite the Experience or because he had personal issues with the idea of an all-black power trio.
 Either way, although the Band of Gypsys record did extremely well on the charts after its March 25, 1970, release, Hendrix was never happy with the results.

-“I wasn’t too satisfied with the Band of Gypsys album.
-If it had been up to me I would have never put it out,” Hendrix later admitted.
-“From a musician’s point of view, it was not a good recording and I was out of tune on a few things.
-Not enough preparation went into it and it came out a bit ‘grizzly’ — we all felt shaky.
-The thing was, we owed the record company an album and they were pushing us — so here it is.”
+"I wasn’t too satisfied with the Band of Gypsys album.
+If it had been up to me I would have never put it out," Hendrix later admitted in Hendrix on Hendrix.
+"From a musician’s point of view, it was not a good recording and I was out of tune on a few things.
+Not enough preparation went into it and it came out a bit ‘grizzly.’
+We all felt shaky.
+The thing was, we owed the record company an album and they were pushing us – so here it is."

 Beset by personality conflicts and contractual hassles, Hendrix had also been dealing with the stress of his Canadian drug arrest and subsequent trial in 1969.
-Whether any or all of these woes factored into the Gypsys’ train wreck at Madison Square Garden on Jan.
-28, it was clear to those in attendance — and Hendrix’s friends backstage — that something wasn’t right.
+Whether any or all of these woes factored into the Gypsys' train wreck at Madison Square Garden, it was clear to those in attendance – and Hendrix's friends backstage – that something wasn't right.

 Still, if Hendrix appeared disconnected from reality before and during the set, he seemed almost unburdened after it all fell apart.
 Producer Alan Douglas claimed he saw Hendrix fall off the stage apron after he unplugged and exited, adding, "At first I thought he was hurt, but he wasn't.
 I then ran backstage to the dressing room to see if in fact he was okay.
 There he was, sitting playing the guitar and smiling."